-The press release should consist of just a few paragraphs that emphasize the most important highlights for the release, e.g., the information that would please people the most, prompt the most anger, or prompt action.
-Press releases should ideally be limited to just two pages, including a strong first line that focuses on a single finding, one paragraph of context, including the margin of error, and two sentences of explanation about Afrobarometer and the NP.
-Please use the AB press release template for preparing these documents, which already incorporates the AB logo, and will provide guidance on content to be included, and how the document should be organized.
+The press release should consist of just a few paragraphs that emphasize the most important highlights for the release, i.e. the information that would please readers the most, prompt the most anger, or prompt action.
+Press releases should ideally be limited to just two pages, including a strong first paragraph that focuses on a single finding, a sentence or two of context, and a paragraph of explanation about Afrobarometer and the NP.
+Please use the AB press release template for preparing these documents, which already incorporates the AB logo, and colour scheme, standard language about methodology, and guidance on which content to include. and how to organize it.
+Press releases usually accompany the release of media briefings, dispatches, and policy papers, but they can also be used as stand-alone documents to communicate tightly focused information.